ymote/react-tutorial/README.md

 React is all about building reusable components.
 In fact, with React the only thing you do is build components.
 Since they're so encapsulated, components make code reuse, testing, and separation of concerns easy.

+### Not Conventional

 React **challenges** a lot of conventional wisdom, and at first glance some of the ideas may seem crazy.

-We will get to these "crazy" ideas, to see how react different from AngularJS and why react is drawing so much attraction.
+We will get to these "crazy" ideas, to see how react is different from AngularJS and why react is drawing so much attraction.